Seizure on wages: what are the employer's obligations?

 - Allowances representative of professional expenses

-- Conventional severance pay
+- Conventional Termination Allowances

 - Activity bonus

-- Active Solidarity Income (RSA).
+- Active Solidarity Income (SSA).

 Wage protection

-Foreclosures of receivables and sums of money
+Seizures of receivables of money

 Ministry of Justice